-1. Vision 2

-2. Legislation and guidance
+2. Legislation and guidance 1.
+Vision 2

-3. Definitions
+3. Definitions 6 4.
+Roles and responsibilities 6 5.
+SEND information 8 6.
+Monitoring arrangements 13 7.
+Links with other policies and documents 13

 4. Roles and responsibilities

+6. Monitoring arrangements

-5. SEND information 8
+7. Links with other policies and documents 5.
+SEND information 8

-6. Monitoring arrangements 13
+• 6.
+Monitoring arrangements 13

-7. Links with other policies and documents 13
+8 Annondix A 7.
+Links with other policies and documents 13

-8. Appendix A 14
+6. Appendix A 8.
+Appendix A 14